-The body only evolved to use these defenses sparingly.
-It never developed in an environment when they would be required continually.
+The body uses these defenses sparingly.
 However, inflammatory factors from elsewhere in the body rush to the site of inflammation and, over time, damage the tissue itself.

 The plaque that causes the damage is usually invisible.
-It’s the thin, transparent film which covers the gumline.
-If you don’t brush your teeth to remove plaque, however, it will harden over time into tartar, which can be damaging, and is visible.
+It’s the thin, transparent film that covers the gumline.
+If you don’t brush your teeth to remove plaque, however, it will harden over time into tartar, which can be damaging and is visible.